DavidK0/YOLOv8-SKU110K-Test/README.md

 # Prepare_SKU110K.py #
 This script loads the SKU110k dataset and prepares it for input to YOLOv8.
 500 images each for training/validation/testing are selected at random.
 The prepared dataset is put in a folder called SKU500.
 <br> Usage: `python ./Prepare_SKU110K.py`

+# Train_YOLOv8.py #
+After pre-processing the SKU110K data, run `python ./Train_YOLOv8.py` to test basic training and validation on YOLOv8.

+# Example #
+Look in the `runs` folder for and example validation done on the SKU110K data after one epoch of training.